Introduction

 Password Limited Flow

 This authentication flow is used by clients which have no interactive user interface (a headless client).
-Whenever possible, the Authorization Code Flow should be used instead.
+When making requests on behalf of other users, the Authorization Code Flow must be used instead.

 This is an in-house extension of OAuth 2.1 which allows for logging in directly with user credentials.
 This is antithetical to the preferred authentication flow which allows this service to maintain strict custody of user credentials.
 It is based on an OAuth 2.0 specification called the Resource Owner Password Credentials Grant which was later deprecated in OAuth 2.0 and removed from OAuth 2.1 due to security concerns.